 The program will expect a file rfm.drv in the local directory.
-This is the Driver Table, an ASCII file which controls the RFM operation.
+This is the Driver Table, an editable text file which controls the RFM operation.
 Unless otherwise directed (via the Driver Table), all output files will also be created in the local directory.
-A single run of the RFM typically produces spectra for one or more viewing geometries over one or more spectral ranges, as specified in this Driver File.RFM/source/rfm
+A single run of the RFM typically produces spectra for one or more viewing geometries over one or more spectral ranges, as specified in this Driver File../RFM/source/rfm

 The R-RFM: ... messages are routine status information, the first one indicating the version of the RFM is being run.
 This version identifier also appears in the first header record of all output files.

-Most errors are likely to occur before the Wide Mesh calculation starts so once this message is printed it is usually safe to assume that the code will continue to a successful completion.
+Since almost all errors are likely to occur as the Driver Table is being read and checked, it is usually safe to assume that the code will now run to a successful completion.